 It is important to be aware of what you actually wear, what your lifestyle needs are and what kind of clothes your climate requires.
 Are there any special events you like to attend?
 Do you actually do sports?
 I mostly wear long pants year round and some summer dresses when it is hot.
 I work from home a lot and it is cold where I live most of the year.

-What suits your body shape, what kind of cuts and colours do you feel good in?
+What suits your body shape, what kind of cuts and colors do you feel good in?
 My brother used to criticise me that I only wear blue.
-However, a limited colour scheme is actually a good idea.
+However, a limited color scheme is actually a good idea.
 If you want to have a minimal amount of clothing they should match.
 It also helped me a lot to ask myself how I want to feel in my clothes.

 5. Fix what you have

 I fixed a couple of things like shredded shirts and buttons and took care of stains that needed extra attention.
-But besides the obvious, I also fixed a lot of clothes, after I realised why I don’t wear them.
+But besides the obvious, I also fixed a lot of clothes, after I realized why I don’t wear them.
 I turned my linen dress into a T-shirt because I didn’t like its form.

 6. Find a different source for your new clothes